-The windows may have several causes, ranging from minor defects as outlined above through to major structural issues, such as damage and/or subsidence (sinking) to subfloor structures.
+The windows may have several causes, ranging from minor defects as outlined above through to major structural issues, such as damage and/or subsidence ( sinking ) to subfloor structures or concrete slabs.

-Where window binding/jamming/out of level appears to indicate major structural issues, a registered builder and/or re-stumping company or concrete slab subsidence expert should be appointed to provide an estimate on the cost of rectification.
+Where window binding/jamming/out of level appears to indicate major structural issues, a registered builder specialising in re-stumping, a re-stumping company or concrete slab subsidence expert should be appointed to provide an estimate on the cost of rectification.
+In extreme cases a structural engineer or geotechnical engineer will need to be engaged as well.

-For minor causes of repair, replacement where window hardware or frame may be required, as well as minor repairs and cleaning a carpenter, registered builder, window specialist/ company or general handy person will be required to repair the affected windows.
+For minor causes of repair, replacement where window hardware or frame may be required, as well as minor repairs and cleaning, a qualified carpenter, registered builder, window specialist/ company or general handy person will be required to repair the affected windows.